fhiso/sources-and-citations/rdfa-bindings.md

 ### Full RDFa considerations

 {.note} This section is only relevant if an implementation wishes to make greater use of the RDF features that underlie RDFa.
+Support for everything in this section is therefore *optional*.

 Documents that use more RDFa features than this standard requires to be supported *must not* include any *source-type elements*, other than the